a-patel/LiteXEmail/docs/Mailgun.md

-# LiteXEmail
+# LiteX Email Mailgun
-Abstract interface to implement any kind of basic email message services (e.g. SMTP, SendGrid, MailKit, Mailgun, MailChimp, AmazonSES, SendinBlue)
+LiteX.Email.Mailgun is a email message library which is based on LiteX.Email.Core and Mailgun.

 ## Add a dependency